33 Best Tips for Your Baby or Toddler at Disney World

 Riding Without Your Baby (Rider Switch)

-20. Another amazing thing that Disney World does for families with infants is rider switch.
+If this is your first trip to Disney World with a little kid, this is really important.
+Another amazing thing that Disney World does for families with infants is rider switch.
 If you have a party larger than you, your partner, and your baby, send the rest of them on a ride that baby can’t ride.

 Before you get on the ride, seek out the cast member with an iPad in front of the ride.
 Then scan your ticket/phone/key to the world/magic band and the magic band of whichever person you want to ride the ride with later.
 Then, they wait in line for the ride while you walk around with the baby.
 After they ride the ride, you and whichever person you chose (probably your favorite older child) can ride the ride through the lightning lane.
 The best part is, you don’t have to do it right away.